 In accordance with accounting principles generally accepted in the United States of America for not-for-profit organizations, the Foundation is required to classify information regarding its financial position and activities into certain classes of net assets.
-Pursuant to the Grant Agreement (defined in Note 12(a)), at December 31, 2016 and 2015, the entire balance of net assets was classified as unrestricted.
-Unrestricted net assets are those net assets that are not restricted by donor imposed stipulations.
+Pursuant to the Grant Agreement (defined in Note 11(a)), at December 31, 2017 and 2016, the entire balance of net assets was classified as net assets without donor restrictions.
+Net assets without donor restrictions represent net assets that are restricted neither by donor stipulations, nor by board designations.